 What Is GDM and Why Does It Matter?

-Gestational diabetes mellitus (GDM) affects millions of pregnancies each year, with the World Health Organization estimating up to 18 million cases annually.
-Whilst it often resolves after birth, GDM is more than a temporary condition β itβs a powerful early indicator for future Type 2 diabetes and long-term health risks.
-As rates continue to rise, GDM is placing increasing pressure on health services and exposing deep inequalities in care.
-But it also presents a critical opportunity.
-With the right support during and after pregnancy, we can reduce future risk, improve outcomes, and close gaps in maternal health.
+Gestational diabetes mellitus (GDM) affects up to 18 million pregnancies each year, according to the World Health Organization.
+Though it usually resolves after birth, GDM is more than a temporary condition — it's a powerful early indicator of future Type 2 diabetes and long-term health risks.
+As rates rise, it's straining health services and exposing deep inequalities in care.
+But it's also a critical opportunity: with the right support during and after pregnancy, we can reduce future risk, improve outcomes, and close gaps in maternal health.